Phillip Daniels

-Phillip Bernard Daniels (born March 4, 1973) is a former American football defensive end and coach who most recently served as defensive line coach for the Philadelphia Eagles of the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the fourth round of the 1996 NFL Draft.
+Phillip Bernard Daniels (born March 4, 1973) is the defensive line coach for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Hs is also a former American football defensive end who played for 15 seasons in the National Football League (NFL).
+He was drafted by the Seattle Seahawks in the fourth round of the 1996 NFL draft.
 He played college football at the University of Georgia.

 Daniels has also played for the Chicago Bears and Washington Redskins.

-Early years
+Early life

 Daniels attended Seminole County High School (Donalsonville, GA) and lettered in football, basketball, and baseball.

 College career

 Daniels attended and played college football at the University of Georgia.
 While there he played three different positions.
 As a sophomore, he played defensive tackle, linebacker as a junior, and finally defensive end as a senior and served as team captain.

 Professional career

 Seattle Seahawks

-Daniels was drafted by the Seattle Seahawks in the fourth round of the 1996 NFL Draft.
+Daniels was drafted by the Seattle Seahawks in the fourth round of the 1996 NFL draft with the 99th overall pick.
 He played for the team from 1996 to 1999.